jimbobding/seasons/README.md

 # Season

 <bold>Seasons</bold> is the path into your healthy lifestyle.
 A site that cares for the well being of the user and the planet.
 It is no secret a healthy diet leads to a healthy and enjoyable lifestyle.
 Seasonal eating is not just good for us and the planet but it is also a delicious way of approaching a better life.
 When produce is in the season it at its natural and its ripest.
 All of our produce is sourced within the UK and is picked, packed and shipped when it is ripe.
-None of our produce is frozen to be eaten later all the food delivered to the consumer
+None of our produce is frozen to be eaten later all  food delivered to the consumer
 is picked and packed within the week you order it.

 You can order a box for the month you decide to order or you can subscribe to the season which you choose.
 I f you sign up to the winter months you will receive all the freshest fruit and vegetables